 You should only travel in licensed taxis, which can be identified by appropriate signage, roof lights and meters.
 Unauthorised taxis do not carry meters and charge disproportionately large fares when you reach your destination.

-When you are in Italy be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Italy.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

-Binge drinking, organised pub crawls and associated civil disorder are on the rise in large Italian cities.
+Binge drinking, organised pub crawls and associated civil disorder can be a problem in large Italian cities.
 In an attempt to crack down on these activities, some municipalities have banned drinking in public places.
-Australians have been arrested for disturbing the peace under these new laws.
+Australians have been arrested for disturbing the peace under these laws.
 You should know your limits when consuming alcohol and drink responsibly.

 Under Italian legislation, internet cafe owners are required to sight and keep an electronic record of their clients’ photo identification.

 It is illegal to photograph official buildings and military areas in Italy.
 You should check with local authorities before taking photos.

 Local laws in Venice and Florence prohibit littering.
 In Florence, it is also an offence to sit, eat or drink on steps and in courtyards in the vicinity of major churches and public buildings.
 Fines may be levied by local authorities.

 Heavy fines can be imposed if you are caught purchasing counterfeit products from illegal street vendors.